segmentio/segment-docs/src/connections/destinations/catalog/data-lakes/index.md

 Data Lakes bridges the gap between today’s S3 experience and warehouse experience for Segment customers, in order to provide a flexible blob storage solution to Data teams as they scale.

 When using Data Lakes, you can either solely use Data Lakes as your source of data and query all of your data directly from S3, or you can use Data Lakes alongside a data warehouse.

-Configuring the Glue Database name and table prefix will provide the option of being able to set up your Data Lake in a manner that’s consistent with Segment warehouse, to bridge the experience between the two.
+The Data Lakes and Warehouses products are not in parity with each other, but instead they are compatible because there is an understandable mapping between the two.
+This mapping enables you to identify and manage the differences to bridge the experience between Data Lakes and Warehouses.

+Additionally, Data Lakes offers the ability to configure different components of the set up to increase compatibility with Warehouses.
+This configuration includes the number of Glue Databases used, setting a table prefix, and selecting between two schemas.

 ## Data Lakes Schema